NextCenturyCorporation/itm-scenario-validator/README.md

 #### Eval Mode
 When not running in training mode (-t), additional checks are implemented:
-* No supplies or treatments are allowed that are not in the simulator (no blankets, epi pens, or vented chest seals)
+* No supplies or treatments are allowed that are not in the simulator (no blankets or vented chest seals)

 #### Injury/Location Matches
 Injuries are only allowed to have specific locations.
 Please follow the table to create valid matches.